Chess-Spyder/pgn4people-poc/README.md

 [RedHotPawn.com](https://www.redhotpawn.com)‘s [PGN viewer](https://www.redhotpawn.com/forum/announcements/pgn-browser--comments-supported-immortal-game-demo.133294) *does* adhere to both of these principles for the display of annotations.
 (See the graphic immediately below.)
 * Textual annotations appear in a text box underneath both the chessboard and the move log.
-* When a halfmove has an associated comment, it is styled differently in the move log from halfmoves that do not have a comment.
+* When a halfmove has an associated comment, the movetext (e.g., “7.d3”) is styled differently in the move log from halfmoves that do not have a comment.
 (The background color of halfmoves with comments is “Serenade” (RGB = 251, 231, 209).
 The background color for halfmoves without a comment is white.)
 This allows a user to know at a glance which halfmoves have comments and which don’t.
 * When the game advances to a halfmove with a comment, that comment is displayed in the comment text box beneath the board/move log.
 When the game advances to a halfmove without a comment, that text box is cleared.

 <img width="862" alt="Example_PGN_Browser_RedHotPawn_comments_displayed_contextually" src="https://user-images.githubusercontent.com/8410716/170890181-cf5a8a08-b006-405e-a638-629a94b7600a.png">